 Do I have your attention?

-Feeling depressed?
-So what is ALKS 5461?
+So What is ALKS 5461?

-Okay, so wait a minute – “I’m going to be taking something that’s powerfully addictive for my depression or anxiety?”
+“Okay, so wait a minute, I’m going to be taking something that may be addictive for my depression?”
 Yep!
 But let’s not forget about ALKS 5461’s second molecule – ALKS 33.

 So why is everyone getting so excited about ALKS 5461 – an investigational drug?
 Well, it brought quick relief to all 32 major depressive disordered participants in a blind, placebo controlled study (participants didn’t know if they were taking ALKS 5461 or the infamous sugar-pill).